Last Updated July 4 2019

 Wordpress themes can be totally customized— so long as you're willing to code or hire a developer.
 Otherwise Squarespace actually has better theme customization.

 Squarespace has an excellent style editor that's both powerful and intuitive.
 I really mean that— I'm always amazed at Squarespace's style editor.
 It let's you browse and customize hundreds of style options— and since the list can be quite long, you can drill down to specific style options by clicking the elements in the website preview pane.
 It's that magical balance of intuitive and powerful.

 The WordPress style editor is called Customizer and mostly feels like a watered-down version of Squarespace's Style Editor.
 I've found Customizer to be inconsistent from theme to theme— and some themes come with no meaningful style options.
 I also find the language to be often abstract and confusing.

 Editing themes using the Customerizer tool.

-Squarespace offers four all-inclusive packages which range from $12 / month to $40 / month.
-All include website hosting, integrations, templates and domain registration (when purchased annually).
-Some also include ecommerce features and advanced analytics.
+Squarespace offers four all-inclusive plans which range from $12 - $40 per month.
+Each plan includes hosting, templates and domain registration (when purchased annually).
+The more expensive plans also include ecommerce.

-On top of those more-or-less standard costs, some WordPress users also purchase premium plugins which vary in price.
-WooCommerce (an ecommerce WordPress plugin) sells extensions for up to $299.
-Other WordPress plugins are billed on a recurring basis like WPForms, which costs $40 / year.
+There are also many free Wordpress plugins, but the best plugins are often for sale.
+For example WooCommerce (an ecommerce WordPress plugin) sells extensions for up to $299.
+Other WordPress plugins are billed on a recurring basis like WPForms, which costs $40 per year.

-Because WordPress is an open source platform, it doesn’t come with any customer support.
-If you pay for a premium theme or plugin then you may receive a limited amount of customer support from its creator.
+Because WordPress is an open source platform, it doesn’t come with any customer support— though some paid themes and plugins include some customer support from the creator.
 Also, some specialized web hosts will help you install and set up a WordPress site.